stomf/graphql-jpa/README.md

 This fork also supports collections of base objects, such as a list of strings, which the original branch does not have yet.

+Both of these changes have now been adopted in jcrygier's branch, there is nothing unique in this fork anymore - use that one intead.

 Thanks to jcrygier for the original project, and Datagraphic for letting me work on open source projects during my work hours.